jlorieau/mollib/docs/cli.rst

         done to the atoms, header comments or other aspects, depending on which preprocessors were used.

-        Note that multiple output filenames can be used, and these will be matched to the corresponding entries in the input filenames or identifiers.
+        Multiple output filenames can be used, and these will be matched to the corresponding entries in the input filenames or identifiers.

     ``-c`` / ``--config``